Ever wondered what it’s like to be a district officer? Learn more about the positions on our district’s board by reading the blurbs below.

 The district secretary is also indirectly responsible for all club secretaries.

-position held by Cynthia Jiang
+position held by Chevy Chen

 The office of district treasurer is responsible for monitoring district finances, creating and filing all appropriate reports and coordinating dues collection.
 He or she also contributes to the district newsletter and supports club treasurers.
 He or she also monitors the payment of membership dues and communicates sufficiently to remind club members to submit them on time.
 The officer is elected at the district convention.